Please wait while we process your payment

 Within a year of its initial publication in 1997, Harry Potter and the Sorcerer’s Stone became an international phenomenon, earning unprecedented commercial and critical success for its author and young hero.
 The book sold over 150,000 copies within its first few months on bookstore shelves, and by the end of year it had sold nearly half a million copies in England, a heretofore unheard of number for a children’s book.
 When the U.S. rights to the book were auctioned off in late 1997, Arthur A. Levine of Scholastic Press offered a bid of $100,000, the most the company had ever paid for an acquisition.
 Soon, an illustration of Harry Potter appeared on the cover of Time, making Rowling the first children’s writer chosen as a subject for a Time cover story.
 Harry Potter and the Sorcerer’s Stone was eventually named Children’s Book of the Year at the 1997 British Book Awards.
 In 1998, the book was pronounced Best Book of the Year by both Parenting magazine and the New York Public Library and deemed “One of the Best Books of 1998” by Publishers Weekly, School Library Journal, and Booklist.

 Soon, Rowling signed a contract agreeing to pen six additional installations of the Harry Potter story.
 Meanwhile, at least a dozen film studios had begun scrambling for the rights to turn Harry Potter into a full-length motion picture.
 Ultimately, Warner Brothers acquired the film rights, and, in 2001, released a successful adaptation of Harry Potter and the Sorcerer’s Stone.
-The film was promptly followed by sequels in 2002 and 2004, and Warner Brothers currently has plans to release movie adaptations of all seven Harry Potter novels.
+The film was promptly followed by movie adaptations of all seven Harry Potter novels (including a two-film adaptation of Harry Potter and the Deathly Hollows, the final book in the series).
 The Harry Potter books have been translated into sixty-one languages and distributed in over two hundred countries.
-The first five books have appeared on bestseller lists in the United States, Britain, and around the globe, and to date, more than 250 million Harry Potter books have been sold.
-In 2004, Forbes magazine announced that Rowling was worth over 1 billion dollars, making her one of only five self-made female billionaires, the only billionaire author, and one of the richest people in the world.
+All seven books appeared on bestseller lists in the United States, Britain, and around the globe, and to date, more than 250 million Harry Potter books have been sold.
+In 2004, Forbes magazine announced that Rowling was worth over 1 billion dollars, making her (at the time) one of only five self-made female billionaires, the only billionaire author, and one of the richest people in the world.

-Still, not all readers have greeted Harry Potter with open arms.
-A number of religious groups continue to protest the books, declaring Harry Potter “evil” and accusing Rowling of promoting thoughts and ideas inappropriate for young children.
-Rowling’s defenders continue to insist that she is following in the footsteps of countless canonized English authors, including C. S. Lewis and J. R. R. Tolkien, who imbued their writing with Christian themes.
-The fifth installment of the series, Harry Potter and the Order of the Phoenix, enjoyed the series’ biggest opening to date, breaking numerous sales records around the globe, and proving that interest in the series has not yet started to wane.
+Still, not all readers greeted Harry Potter with open arms.
+A number of religious groups protested the books, declaring Harry Potter “evil” and accusing Rowling of promoting thoughts and ideas inappropriate for young children.
+Rowling’s defenders insisted that she was following in the footsteps of countless canonized English authors, including C. S. Lewis and J. R. R. Tolkien, who imbued their writing with Christian themes.